dongwang9961-cpu/SchoolDays/docs/school-management-system-design.md

 - Public class catalog pages must only show classes from the resolved tenant.
 - Parent portals should only show sites, programs, classes, children, enrollments, and attendance for the current tenant.
 - A child belongs to a parent and a tenant.
-- A school can have multiple sites.
+- A school can have one or more sites, subject to the tenant's configured site limit.
 - A site can have multiple programs.
 - A program can have multiple classes.
 - A class can have one or more teachers.